Saga’s Hidden Gems

 But let’s start with Lord Nabeshima Naomasa – tenth and final lord of Saga – who helped Japan import Western technologies from Dutch sailors in 1850 and then watched helplessly as the American navy forcibly ended Japan’s isolation policy in 1853.
 After retiring from his official duties, Lord Nabeshima joined forces with other feudal lords in 1869 to oust the ruling Tokugawa shogunate and return power to the Imperial Court of Emperor Meiji.
-For his assistance, the Emperor appointed him as a councilor to the new Imperial government, a role he later relinquished to return to his native Saga.
+For his assistance, the Emperor appointed him as a councillor to the new Imperial government, a role he later relinquished to return to his native Saga.

 Back in his home, Lord Nabeshima gathered he closest allies Shima Yoshitake, Sano Tsunetami, Soejima Taneomi, Oki Takato, Eto Shimpel and Okuma Shigenobu to map out the future of Saga.
 Lord Nabeshima assigned each of his charges a task such as creating new laws and modifying old ones, improving education, architecture, medicine, weaponry and military tactics as well as banking and finance.
 These new ideas quickly spread throughout Japan and today statues of these seven wise men can be seen throughout Saga.

 Saga Castle, Lord Nabeshima’s former home is a magnificent example of Japanese architecture with the archetypal massive stonewalls and wooden castle, only in this case the castle sits within the walls and not on top.
 The largest such structure in Japan, Saga Castle is surrounded by large moats and hidden by large pine and camphor trees, which earned it the nickname the ‘submerged castle’.
 There is no admission fee to enter the castle, although you can make a donation.